Skip to content

 Plugin Interface

-All scaled processing plugins must inherit from ScaledProcessingPlugin and implement two key methods:
+All scaled processing plugins must inherit from ScaledProcessingPlugin and implement the required hook methods decorated with @hookimpl:

 lowres_func(lowres_array: np.ndarray) -> np.ndarray